If you have severe asthma, you may need extra support financially if your diagnosis means:

 - You need lots of time off work because you’re having lots of asthma symptoms and/or asthma attacks

-- You have to go to lots of healthcare appointments
+- You have to pay for travel to go to lots of healthcare appointments

 - You spend lots of time in hospital

 - You’re struggling to get around